Discover How Dr. Jones from Springfield Is Attracting High-Value Dental Implant Patients Using This One Secret Strategy

 This frustrated Dr. Jones very much.

 And finding a good way of advertising online was equally frustrating.
-The only people who clicked on his ads on SEO companies from India.
+The only people who clicked on his ads were SEO companies from India.
 And with over a billion people in that country, there was no end to the calls and e-mails.

 And SEO wasn’t working either.
 That was a complete failure—a dream that never materialized.

-And he couldn’t figure out why his campaigns for the more expensive procedures like dental implants were failing.
+He couldn’t figure out why his campaigns for the more expensive procedures like dental implants were failing.
 He didn’t get any answers from anyone—not even the marketing agency that he paid thousands of dollars a month for.
 They blamed everyone and everything but themselves.

 • The market